“Although the world is full of suffering,

 One of the tenets of the paleo autoimmune protocol, and the whole movement of n=1 self-experimentation, is that we learn to listen to our bodies and develop habits that optimize our health.
 For that reason, I’m reluctant to tell anyone to ignore negative symptoms.
 If you are going to have a bias, assume that if your body responds badly to a new healing protocol, that’s not a good thing.
 Here are some examples of “crisis” experiences, and how you can evaluate and get through them quickly:

 - Low Carb Flu: Some people who go straight from a Standard American Diet (SAD) to the AIP experience something called “The Low Carb Flu.”
 The SAD diet includes a lot of sugar and foods that convert to sugar (grains), and your body is used to getting its energy from sugar.
 The paleo diet contains more fat and protein, and it can take time for your body to adjust to a new “fuel balance.”
 During that time, you may experience increased fatigue, headaches and brain fog.
 However, the goal with AIP isn’t to go low-carb anyway.
 So, if you have these symptoms, listen to your body and increase your carbohydrate intake.
 Make sure you have fat, protein and safe starches at every meal.
 All three macronutrients are important for our health.
-Some AIP safe starches are sweet potatoes, plantains, winter squash, parsnips, turnips, and yuca.
+Some AIP safe starches are sweet potatoes, plantains, winter squash, parsnips, and rutabaga.